 When the Romans conquered the province of Dacia, they had the famous architect Apollodorus of Damascus build a bridge over the Danube.
 This bridge created the links between the Dacians and Romans, which later formed the Romanian nation.
-Its ruins are visible even today, almost 2000 years later
+Its ruins are visible even today, almost 2000 years later.

 Don’t leave Banat without visiting Buila-Vanturarita National Park.
-It might be the smallest national park in Romania but it is one of the most beautiful.
+It might be the smallest national park in Romania, but it is one of the most beautiful.
 Take a hike in the Nera Gorge or admire the Bigar waterfall, one of the most beautiful waterfalls in the world.

 First time in Wallachia

 Wallachia is located in the southern part of Romania.
 If the southern part is flat and pretty much devoted to agricultural activities, the northern part is much more interesting for travelers.
-It is here where you can discover old villages, beautiful churches such as the Hurezi, or the city of Targu Jiu where the famous Romanian sculpture Constantin Brancusi lived.
-Some of his works, such as the Gate of Kiss and the Endless Column, are displayed here in a park dedicated to him. .
+It is here where you can discover old villages, beautiful churches such as the Hurezi, or the city of Targu Jiu, where the famous Romanian sculpture Constantin Brancusi lived.
+Some of his works, such as the Gate of Kiss and the Endless Column, are displayed here in a park dedicated to him.

-The most touristic destination in the country, visited many times by foreign tourists who come here for the first time, is to be found along the Prahova Valley, about 120km north of Bucharest.
+The most touristic destination in the country, visited many times by foreign tourists who come here for the first time, is found along the Prahova Valley, about 120km north of Bucharest.
 Sinaia is one of the most famous mountain resorts in Romania.
 It became well-known when the first Romanian king decided to build his summer residence here, Peles Castle, which is today one of the most beautiful European castles and a major tourist attraction of Romania.
-Not far away lies the town of Busteni, an excellent base of lovers of hiking and the location of the Cantacuzino Palace.
+Not far away lies the town of Busteni, an excellent base of hiking lovers and the location of the Cantacuzino Palace.
 While in Busteni, all travelers should enjoy a cable car ride.
 Once on top of the mountain, take a short hike all the way to the Heroes’ Cross and admire the most beautiful panoramic view in all of Romania.

 First time in Moldova